 One of our favorite vegetables has become spaghetti squash over the last year.
 The children are very picky eaters and I was amazed when I gave them a sample of spaghetti squash and they asked for more.

 We’ve got half a bed of tomatoes in the garden that needed twine to train them to grow vertically.
 The tomatoes are planted 9 inches apart and alternate which direction they will be trained to grow.
-Growing them this way ensures they will get adequate light and space when trimmed properly.
+Growing them this way ensures they will get adequate light and space when pruned properly.

 We are a little short on room for growing all our vertical crops and decided to put in two more of the 30 foot long by 18 inch wide Mittleider grow beds.
 These grow beds will run north and south.
 To the west side of these two beds there will be a couple more grow beds for additional crops that won’t be grown vertically.